 Standard Power starts 2011 with twelve clients.

 The company doubles down on its focus and commitment to becoming experts to the needs of its New Hampshire clientele.
 Standard Power begins brokering natural gas supply in addition to electricity.

-Standard Power rents its first office; a single room on the top floor shared with another firm.
-It small and dingy but the folks at Standard Power can finally stop working out of their kitchens.
+Standard Power rents its first office: a single room on the top floor shared with another firm.
+It small and dingy, but the folks at Standard Power are excited to finally be able to stop working out of their kitchens.